 will feature technology of this caliber, particularly in the form of weaponized vehicles

 .
 A common joke related to this is that the machine is so complicated, people can't figure out how to use it for its intended purpose.
 Most definitely Truth in Television

-in a setting which uses this trope extensively.
-Taken to the extreme it might result in a Green Lantern Ring
+are the logical result of this trope, but taken to the extreme it might result in a Green Lantern Ring

 Contrast When All You Have Is a Hammer

-which is where a device is used in this way regardless of its actual flexibility.
+, which is where a device is used in this way regardless of its actual flexibility, and Shoe Phones

 open/close all folders